Center for Weight Loss and Bariatric Surgery

 Meet our team

-Dr. Michael Cook is a fellowship-trained bariatric and general surgeon.
+Dr. Michael Cook is a fellowship-trained bariatric and general surgeon and Medical Director of the Center.
 He earned his medical degree from the University of Tennessee - College of Medicine in Memphis, TN and completed his residency at Ochsner Clinic Foundation.
 He also completed a fellowship in Minimally Invasive Surgery at Emory in Atlanta, GA.
 He is board-certified in General Surgery and has a special interest in laparoscopic (minimally invasive) surgery.

 Lindsey Poe, PsyD